trevorwang/retrofit.dart/README.md

 ### Type Conversion

-> Before you use the type conversion, please make sure that a ` factory Task.fromJson(Map<String, dynamic> json)` must be provided for each model class. `json_serializable` is the recommanded to be used as the serialization tool.
+> Before you use the type conversion, please make sure that a ` factory Task.fromJson(Map<String, dynamic> json)` must be provided for each model class. `json_serializable` is recommended to be used as the serialization tool.

 ```dart
 @GET("/tasks") Future<List<Task>> getTasks();